Hand Surgery Certifying Exam

-- The Surgery of the Hand Certifying Examination is a computer-based examination offered by the ABS in conjunction with the American Board of Orthopaedic Surgery and the American Board of Plastic Surgery.
+- The Hand Surgery Certifying Examination is offered by the ABS in conjunction with the American Board of Orthopaedic Surgery and the American Board of Plastic Surgery.
 It is required to achieve board certification in surgery of the hand.
-An applicant may enter the examination process only through one certifying board and may not apply to a different board for additional examination opportunities.
+An applicant may enter the examination process through only one certifying board and may not apply to a different board for additional exam opportunities.

-- The exam consists of multiple-choice questions designed to assess the applicant's cognitive knowledge and clinical judgment.
-It is a one-day exam lasting five hours and is offered annually through Prometric testing services (www.prometric.com).
+- The exam consists of multiple-choice questions designed to assess a surgeon's cognitive knowledge and clinical judgment in hand surgery.
+It is a one-day exam lasting 5 hours and is offered annually through Prometric testing services (www.prometric.com).

-- Certification: Be currently certified in general surgery by the American Board of Surgery and have been in the active practice of surgery of the hand for at least two years following the completion of any formal training.
+- Certification: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS MOC Program.

-- Accredited Program: Have satisfactorily completed a one-year training program (48 weeks of full-time experience) in surgery of the hand accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+- Accredited Program: Have satisfactorily completed a one-year training program in hand surgery accredited by the ACGME.

 - Adhere to the ABS Ethics and Professionalism Policy.

-- Operative Log: Submit for the ABS' review a list of at least 125 cases managed during a consecutive 12-month period within the two years preceding application.
-Surgery of the hand includes only those procedures performed on the upper extremity distal to the elbow.
-The case list must include cases fulfilling at least six of the following nine categories:
+- Operative Log: Submit for the ABS' review a list of at least 125 cases managed during a consecutive 15-month period within the 2 years preceding application.
+Hand surgery includes only those procedures performed on the upper extremity distal to the elbow.
+The case list must include cases fulfilling at least 5 of the following 9 categories:

 - Nonoperative cases are those which require significant evaluation, such as pain problems, and must be documented with consultation reports.
-No more than six nonoperative cases will be accepted.
+No more than 6 nonoperative cases will be accepted.

 - In the category of Bone and Joint, no fractures proximal to the wrist joint may be included.
-In the category of Nerve, no more than five cases of carpal tunnel syndrome may be included.
-In the category of Tendon and Muscle, no more than five cases of trigger finger may be included.
-In the category of Tumor, no more than five cases of ganglion may be included.
+In the category of Nerve, no more than 5 cases of carpal tunnel syndrome may be included.
+In the category of Tendon and Muscle, no more than 5 cases of trigger finger may be included.
+In the category of Tumor, no more than 5 cases of ganglion may be included.

-- Once an application is approved, the applicant has a maximum of three opportunities within a five-year period to pass the examination.
+- Once an application is approved, the applicant has a maximum of 3 opportunities within a 5-year period to pass the examination.

 - During the five-year period, examinees who postponed or were unsuccessful will be contacted regarding the next exam; a new application is not necessary.

-- Applicants who exceed the above restrictions lose admissibility to the examination and should contact the ABS regarding the readmissibility requirements in effect at that time.
+- Applicants who exceed the above restrictions lose admissibility to the examination and should contact the exam coordinator regarding the readmissibility requirements in effect at that time.

 Maintenance of Certification (MOC)

-For application forms and additional information, please send an e-mail to the examination coordinator.
+For application forms and additional information, please send an email to the exam coordinator.